 The embroidery courses

-Workshop "I sew my satchel" from December 2022
+Workshop "I sew my messenger bag" from December 2022

-So all this didn't happen in the snap of a finger... it was a huge amount of work for me, a lot of stress (mostly positive), a lot of thinking and discussions...
-We agree that the life of a beginner self-employed person is a huge number of working hours (I'm at about 70h/week) but I do not regret my life choice at all!
+So none of this happened overnight... it was a huge amount of work for me, a lot of stress (mostly positive), many thoughts and discussions...
+We all agree that the life of a new freelancer means a huge number of working hours (I’m at about 70 hours/week) but I don’t regret my life choice at all!

 I think I can be proud of myself...
 I managed to keep up the pace of one article per week on the blog throughout the year; so you were able to read 52 articles this year to learn more about sewing and a bit about embroidery.

-But none of this would have been possible if I wasn't so well surrounded...
-First of all by my boyfriend: accountant, webmaster, parcel tracking manager, printer, photographer, model, construction worker, supplier... in short, he has been involved in every way this year!
+But none of this would have been possible if I weren’t so well supported...
+First of all by my partner: accountant, webmaster, parcel tracking manager, printer, photographer, model, construction worker, supplier... in short, he’s worn many hats this year!

-Then, by Céline whom you meet on Saturdays at the shop to make your purchases on site (while I give sewing and embroidery courses) but also our expert crocheter.
-And yes, it's Céline who leads the crochet courses
+Then, there’s Céline, whom you meet on Saturdays at the shop to make your purchases on site (while I teach sewing and embroidery courses), as well as our expert crocheter.
+And yes, it’s Céline who leads the crochet courses!

-Finally, there is Dylan our course tester but also chief decorator 😊 because he is the one who comes to give me a hand to make the shop decorations when I am in a rush.
+Finally, there is Dylan, our course tester but also chief decorator 😊 because he’s the one who comes to give me a hand to make the shop decorations when I’m in a rush.

-And then, of course, there are all the friends who support my activity and my morale when I am a bit tired 😂 through visits, little messages... but also you who read me every week, give me a "little like" on Facebook or Instagram to boost my page but above all my desire to continue on this path.
+And then, of course, there are all the friends who support my activity and morale when I’m a bit tired 😂 with visits, little messages... but also you who read me every week, give me a "little like" on Facebook or Instagram to boost my page but especially my desire to keep going in this path.

 Dylan hangs the fabric stars made in the workshop